SOBotics/pyRedunda/docs/installation.md

 Use the former for a per-user install, while the former for a global install.

-Once this is donw, one can import it using
+Once this is done, one can import it using

     import pyRedunda